 Greece is the birthplace of western civilization.
 The alphabet, philosophy, democracy, classical architecture, and the Olympic Games all began in Ancient Greece.
 Visiting Greece and popular greek landmarks, you have an opportunity to explore the landscape that inspired great thinkers and inventors.
 You can also admire surviving structures from Greece’s golden age.
-Let’s have a look at most popular landmarks in Greece:
+Let’s have a look at most popular landmarks in Greece, which you should definitely put on your Greece itinerary:

 1. The Temple of Apollo in Delphi